larryc1200/dkube-examples/image_cloudevents/README.md

 - `Submit`

 ## 3. Create the Resources

+This script creates the datasets and models required for training and monitoring.

 - Once the IDE is running, launch JupyterLab from the icon on the far right
 - Navigate to <code>workspace/**\<your-code-repo\>**/image_cloudevents</code>